robvanson/akouste/README.md

 [^2]: [Guidance for SToPS (PDF)](https://eprints.leedsbeckett.ac.uk/id/eprint/4126/3/Guidance%20notes%20for%20SToPS.pdf)
 [^3]: The converter [*markdown-it.min.js*](https://cdn.jsdelivr.net/npm/markdown-it@14.1.0/dist/) can be stored locally if desired.
 [^4]: The SHA library [sha.js](https://cdn.jsdelivr.net/npm/jssha@3.3.1/dist/) can be stored locally if desired.
 [^5]: Integrating *akousteHTMLtemplate.js* into the code of *akousteCreate.html* proved to be so confusing during coding and maintenance that it was decided to not be worth it.
+Instead, *akousteCreate.html* will use a local version of *akousteHTMLtemplate.js* if it is available, else it will use the online GitHub version.
+If both are not found, a warning will be displayed.